-Over 200 volunteers led by Chief Elf Lisa Hoffmaster deliver complete holiday experience from the moment kids walked in to Santa, family crafting, new toys – even popcorn to go!
+Over 200 volunteers led by Chief Elf Lisa Hoffmaster deliver a complete holiday experience from the moment kids walked into Santa, family crafting, new toys – even popcorn to go!

 Judging by their reactions at this year’s event on Dec.
 14, the intent to flood children’s senses with “general holiday cheer” succeeded.

 Throughout the tour of the big 86-year-old structure at Linden Avenue, visitors were welcomed with entertainment, face-painting, bags of treats, full-family holiday crafting, visits with Santa, a trip through Toyland, and a final bag of freshly baked popcorn.